 But no matter what the issue, no matter who the customer is, they expect you to be "agile across all channels" — switching from one to another without any effort.
 There are three big things customers value more than anything else:

 - A quick response — no matter the channel.
-Study after study shows that people value a fast response from customer service teams the most.
-Many people expect an immediate response from the customer service team — with 90% saying they want customer service teams to respond to their problems or questions straight away.
+Study after study shows that people most value getting a fast response from customer service teams.
+Many people expect an immediate response from the customer service team — with 90% saying they want customer service teams to respond straight to their problems or questions.

 - A friendly response — no matter the channel.
 In this research from PWC, friendly service is rated as one of the most critical elements of a positive Customer Experience.
 However, different channels typically generate different degrees of satisfaction.
 For instance, as research has found, live chat offers some of the highest satisfaction rates, with a 73% customer satisfaction level.

 - An effective response — no matter the channel.
 Customers are happy if the problem (or question) is solved in one contact whenever possible.
-When you understand what your customers want and how they want to do it, you can optimise each channel to the most appropriate resolution.
+When you understand what your customers want and how they want to do it, you can optimize each channel to the most appropriate resolution job.

 The pillars above are an excellent start for your channel strategy.
 Now, let's look at channels from your point of view.

 We've included a summary of the main channel challenges online store owners face — along with a couple of pointers too.
-Afterward, we offer a framework to start optimising your channel strategy.
+Afterwards, we offer a framework to start optimising your channel strategy.